top of page

 Change: The transition from the current state ‘a’ to the future state ‘B’.

 Change Adoption: Change adoption refers to the process by which employees and organisations embrace and integrate the new way of working (new technology, processes, or behaviours) brought about by a targeted intervention such as change, transformation, behaviour change, improvement initiate, etc. It encompasses the acceptance, understanding, and utilisation of the new way of working to achieve the desired outcomes and objectives.
 Fundamental to an organisation maximising adoption is the alignment of employees, processes, systems, and leadership (EPSL).
 Not fully focusing on all four EPSL elements will limit success, employee adoption, sustainability, and the organisation's return on investment (ROI), limiting potential organisation performance.
-See 'AUILM® Employee Change Adoption Model'.
+(Also see 'AUILM® Employee Change Adoption Model').

 Change Adoption Assessment (CAA): Coming soon.